dgryski/go-perfbook/performance.md

 being able to use radix sort can have a significant impact on performance, or using quickselect if you only need a partial sort.

+Sometimes rather than specialization for your particular task, the best approach is to abstract it into a more general problem space that has been well-studied by researchers.
+Then you can apply the more general solution to your specific problem.
+Mapping your problem into a domain that already has well-researched implementations can be a significant win.

 ### Benchmark Inputs

 Know how big each of your input sizes is likely to be in production.